-Community, artisanship, and sustainability which is pretty much linked to the brand and t can see it's linked together and implemented.
+Community, artisanship, and sustainability which is pretty much linked to the brand and it can see it's linked together and implemented.
 John Hardy is required to know how to deliver the information correctly to the customer, and also, we mentioned the history of the company, the value, and also the DNA of the company.
 That's why they as sales can convince the customer that our company is trusted and they're convinced to buy our products here at John Hardy.

-Due to the limited time available to carry out this study, the relatively frequent rotation patterns in the study site

-Indonesia without including every boutique worldwide.
+Due to the limited time available to carry out this study, the relatively frequent rotation patterns in the study site and scope of the study was only conducted at John Hardy Indonesia without including every boutique worldwide.
 The researcher can't examine everything at the same time, therefore, the next researcher is expected to examine more depth about which is judged from the employee side as a whole compared to the perception of John Hardy's customers themselves.